berkimbayev/kinnow/README.md

 3. Brilliant HDR picture refinement and detailed  3D content.
 4. Accurate color representation, pure whites, and deep blacks.

-To learn more about Samsung Onyx, check out this [Website](https://displaysolutions.samsung.com/led-signage/onyx/) or a [YouTube Video](https://youtu.be/ZcaCANnihMw/).
+To learn more about Samsung Onyx, just check out this [Website](https://displaysolutions.samsung.com/led-signage/onyx/) or a [YouTube Video](https://youtu.be/ZcaCANnihMw/).

 ⠀